The London Bucket List: 30+ Must-Do Experiences

 Alternatively, sign up for this tour that takes you to the Buckingham Palace State Rooms and includes the Changing of the Guard

 The Changing of the Guard is one of the most famous royal ceremonies there is in connection with Buckingham Palace.
 Watch the guards change over as a new one takes the tired guard’s post.
-Changing of the Guard happens almost every day at 11.00 am, but check the Buckingham Palace website for the exact dates and times.
+Changing of the Guard happens almost every day at 11.00 am at Horse Guards Parade, but check the Buckingham Palace website for the exact dates and times.

 To not have to worry about organisation and timings sign up for the best tour here.

-There’s nothing more quintessentially English than a cream tea.
+There’s nothing more quintessentially English than a high tea and this is one of the best experiences in London.

 Cream tea is taken much more seriously than you think and it isn’t simply a cup of tea and a biscuit or cookie.
 You’ll be served a huge pot of tea of choice, including milk and sugar, scones with clotted cream and jam as well as finger sandwiches and an assortment of cakes.

-Head to The Palm Court at the iconic Ritz Hotel, one of London’s oldest and most glamorous hotels for the most extravagant experience.
+Head to The Palm Court at the iconic Ritz Hotel, one of London’s oldest and most glamorous hotels for the most extravagant afternoon tea experience.

 If you fancy a health-conscious, fully plant-based cream tea experience, head to Farmacy, one of my favourite new London restaurants.

+When it comes to the top 10 must see in London, Trafalgar Square is up there.
 Trafalgar Square is one of London’s biggest public squares and was originally built to commemorate the Battle of Trafalgar in 1805.
-Here you’ll also find the memorial of Lord Nelson, his statue can be seen at the top of the Corinthian column which is guarded by the famous four lions.
+Here you’ll also find the memorial of Lord Nelson, his statue can be seen at the top of the Corinthian column, which is guarded by the famous four lions.

-There isn’t much to do here but take a seat by one of the large fountains and admire the stunning architecture at the transport yourself to times bygone and watch any street performers outside the National Gallery.
+There isn’t much to do here but take a seat by one of the large fountains and admire the stunning architecture and transport yourself to times bygone and watch any street performers outside the National Gallery.

 While open any day of the week, Saturday is the best time to visit this sprawling market in West London.
 Browse some of the most unique antiques and shop for the best gifts from London in the numerous stalls that line the streets of Portabello Road.